RodolfoDavidAlvarez/orchardprogram/Document Preview/README.md

 - The PDF will maintain proper formatting, page breaks, and white pages
 - All images (including logo) will be included in the PDF

+## Live Preview

+- From the project root, run `npm run dev` for a live-reloading server at `http://localhost:8080`
+- On macOS, `npm run dev:open` will start the server and launch your browser automatically
+- Save changes in `playbook-preview.html` and the browser refreshes immediately

 ## File Structure

 ```